SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/fortiweb.md

 ## Overview

-This documentation details one way to collect and send FortiWeb logs to SEKOIA.IO: from the FortiWeb machine to an internal log concentrator (Rsyslog), then forwarded to SEKOIA.IO
+This documentation details one way to collect and send FortiWeb logs to SEKOIA.IO: from the FortiWeb machine to an internal syslog concentrator, then forwarded to SEKOIA.IO

 {!_shared_content/operations_center/detection/generated/suggested_rules_2259adc3-9d93-4150-9c1c-46804e636084_do_not_edit_manually.md!}